 Set Up a Payment Plan

 Medical providers typically only get a debt collection agency involved when it appears likely that you cannot pay the outstanding balance.
-Do whatever you can to consult with your medical provider, explain your financial situation, and set up a payment plan to avoid getting contacted by a debt collector.
+Do whatever you can to consult with your medical provider, explain your financial situation, and set up a payment plan to avoid getting contacted by a personal injury debt collection agency.
 Medical providers will typically be sympathetic of your situation and will accept a small monthly payment.
 They simply want to make sure you are on track to pay off the medical bills and doing so will often keep the providers from sending your bills to collections.

 Dispute the Validity of the Debt